thewca/wca-documents/documents/policies/internal/Delegate Probationary Status.md

 At the discretion of the Senior Delegate, Delegates on this type of probation shall be subject to restrictions, including, but not limited to, any or all of the following:

-1. The Delegate may not be permitted to delegate competitions without another Delegate present at the competition.
+1. The Delegate may not be permitted to delegate competitions without another Delegate (who is not on probation) present at the competition.
 2. The Delegate may be restricted to competitions that have a lower competitor limit, set by the Senior Delegate.
 3. The Delegate may be required to have the schedule approved by the WQAC and/or Senior Delegate before submitting competitions for announcement.
 4. The Delegate may not have any competitions announced until communication is re-established and outstanding issues are resolved.

 The Delegate will remain on probation until they demonstrate that they are capable of fulfilling their duties, at the discretion of the Senior Delegate.

+### Probation Due to Annual Testing issues
+Delegates will be placed on probation due to issues with annual testing, as described in the [WCA Delegate Global Management System]() (WDGMS).

+Delegates on this type of probation must not be permitted to delegate competitions without another Delegate (who is not on probation) present at the competition.

+The Delegate will remain on probation until they meet the criteria described in point 25.1 of the WDGMS.
+The Delegate will lose their appointment if they are still on probation by the end of the calendar year.

 ### Demotion
 Delegates on probation who fail to improve in a certain time period, set as a fixed period of time or number of competitions by the Senior Delegate when the probation period begins, may be demoted, at the discretion of the Senior Delegate and with approval by the WCA Board.